 Can I Leave My Gas Fireplace on All Day?

-Posted in Fireplace FAQs, on January 22, 2020 By Admin
+Posted in Gas Fireplace Maintenance, on January 22, 2020

 Many homeowners wonder how long they can leave a gas fireplace on.
 In general, running a gas fireplace too long can potentially increase the risk of both fire and fumes.
 The duration of time that a fireplace can be left on will depend on the type of unit.
 Some fireplaces can be left running on a continuous basis, while other models are designed to operate for only a few hours at a time.